 Division of Pediatric Critical Care

-The Pediatric Critical Care Medicine Division is a dedicated team of Board-certified pediatric intensivists, certified nurse practitioners, skilled critical care nurses, respiratory therapists, and other health practitioners working as an expert team to provide multi-disciplinary care for critically ill children.
+The Division of Pediatric Critical Care Medicine is a dedicated team of Board-certified pediatric intensivists, certified nurse practitioners, skilled critical care nurses, respiratory therapists, and other health practitioners working to provide multi-disciplinary care for critically ill children.
 We are committed to excellence in education by teaching and training the brightest and most talented future physicians, and to advancing medical knowledge through basic, translational science and clinical research.

 Our 19-bed Pediatric Intensive Care Unit (PICU) provides around-the-clock care for patients with life-threatening medical and surgical conditions, for those who are critically injured, and for those who suffer from acute and chronic conditions and illnesses.
 Our unit admits approximately 1000 patients per year from the mid-Atlantic region.
 In addition, our team provides sedation services for inpatients in conjunction with our Pediatric Anesthesia colleagues.